Vintage photo album with family portraits

 Newspapers

-A few places to search for newspapers:
+Here are a few places to search for newspapers online:

 Military Pension Records